Wondai

 Health performance in Wondai is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Wondai faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-A variety of health conditions affect both younger and older age groups.
-The rate of private health cover in Wondai is low at approximately 47% (around 1,005 people), compared to 52.5% across the rest of Queensland and the national average of 55.7%.
+Several health conditions affect both younger and older age groups.
+Private health cover is low, with approximately 47% of Wondai's total population (~988 people) having it, compared to 52.5% in Regional Qld and the national average of 55.7%.

 Frequently Asked Questions - Health